lab-smile/DOMINO/README.md

 # DOMINO: Domain-aware Model Calibration in Medical Image Segmentation
-We address a model called a **domain-aware model calibration method**, nicknamed **DOMIMO** that leverages the semantic confusability and hierarchical similarity between class labels.
+We address a model called a **domain-aware model calibration method**, nicknamed **DOMINO** that leverages the semantic confusability and hierarchical similarity between class labels.
 Our experiments demonstrate that our DOMINO-calibrated deep neural networks outperform non-calibrated models and state-of-the-art morphometric methods in head image segmentation.
 Our results show that our method can consistently achieve better calibration, higher accuracy, and faster inference times than these methods, especially on rarer classes.
 This performance is attributed to our domain-aware regularization to inform semantic model calibration.
 These findings show the importance of semantic ties between class labels in building confidence in deep learning models.
 The framework has the potential to improve the trustworthiness and reliability of generic medical image segmentation models.

 ## Paper
 This repository provides the official implemantation of training DOMINO as well as the usage the model DOMINO in the following paper: